 What to Do With Grease

-Instead of pouring grease down the drain, wait for it to cool and wipe it with a towel.
-Another way to manage grease is to pour the grease into a non-recyclable container and throw it in the garbage when cool.
+Instead of pouring grease down the drain, wait for it to cool and wipe it with a towel or paper towel.
+Another way to manage grease is to pour the grease into a non-recyclable disposable container and throw it in the trash can when the grease cools to room temperature.

-While pouring cooking grease down the drain should always be avoided, these are some ways to further prevent blockage in drains:
+While pouring cooking grease down the drain should always be avoided, these are some ways to further prevent blockage in drains and maintain your sewer system:

-- Pour bleach down the kitchen drain once a week, and
+- Pour bleach down the kitchen drain once a week

 - Fill the sink with hot water before allowing it to drain.